sunaku/readably/README.markdown

 And when you publish them to *any* Web server, they will function just as they did locally on your computer.
 This is the benefit of a *static* blog engine!

-See my blog <http://snk.tuxfamily.org/log/> for an example of Readably output.
+See my blog at <http://sunaku.github.io> for an example of Readably output.

 ------------------------------------------------------------------------------
 Features